 The IACP has published a Guidance document that may assist county law enforcement officers in evaluating these topics.
 Some of the key ways to avoid potential liability risks include carefully examining immigration warrants, promptly communicating and coordinating with ICE in the event of an immigration warrant “hit” in NCIC, refraining from prolonging a detention or arresting an individual based solely on an ICE administrative warrant absent a written agreement with the federal government, and maintaining detailed documentation of the details of every such interaction.

-** Our intention is to update this post approximately weekly and as we become aware of the need for any updates or to add new information.
+** Our intention is to update this post as we become aware of the need for any updates or to add new information.
 Unfortunately, due to the complexity of the current immigration landscape and the fast pace of changes, we are unable to make any guarantee that the information posted here will at all times be entirely up-to-date or accurate.
 This is simply an effort to help NIRMA member law enforcement personnel stay informed and consider ways to mitigate potential liability risks.
 Member County Board members, Sheriffs, and Jail Directors should feel free to contact NIRMA’s free Legal Link Service at legallink@nirma.info or 402-742-9240 to speak with an attorney about individualized questions.

 [i] Section 1373 prohibits counties from enacting laws or policies that limit communication with ICE about the immigration or citizen status of individuals, but does not require compliance with ICE detainer requests.
 A related provision, 8 USC 1644, states: “Notwithstanding any other provision of Federal, State, or local law, no State or local government entity may be prohibited, or in any way restricted, from sending to or receiving from the Immigration and Naturalization Service information regarding the immigration status, lawful or unlawful, of an alien in the United States.”